POOMRE/loan-calculator-ui-tests/README.md

 ### Test Documentation
-Files with Test Cases and EndPoint api testing can be found in Docs directory
+Files with Test Cases and EndPoint api testing can be found in src/docs directory